 Hike through the picturesque valleys of Peștera and Magura, where unpaved roads, horse carriages, and traditional farming are part of daily life.
 We hike across the forested slopes of Piatra National Park to the best viewpoints of the famous Bran Castle before descending to the castle for a tour.
 An afternoon shuttle takes us to the village of Cincsor and our accommodations for the evening.

 Today we experience the best of medieval Europe and central Transylvania.
 History, culture, and local cuisine will blend on a guided walking tour through the streets of Sighișoara and Brașov.
+Sighișoara is a UNESCO World Heritage Site and one of the best-preserved 16th century towns in Europe, with classic cobbled streets, colorful houses, and ornate churches.
+The region is also well-known for Târnave wines, Romanian water buffalo farms, delicious old Saxon dishes, and cake recipes.
 In the afternoon we shuttle to Brașov and our boutique hotel for the final evening.

 Distance: 4 miles Elevation gain/loss: 600 ft.